This article contains affiliate links

 The nematode comes as a paste which you add to water, this will activate the nematodes.
 When the water solution is absorbed into the nest the nematodes latch on to the ants killing them one by one.
 Eventually the queen starves and the nest dies.

 Chalk can repel ants to an extent but it will not repel ants from your garden.
 Traditionally chalk has been used to alter the pheromone trails they travel but chalk powder is not strong enough to kill an ant nest.
+I have linked to some chalk powder here on Amazon.

 This naturally occurring mineral is completely organic and kills ants on contact.
 Amazingly there is no chemical reason for this.
 This material made of dead water algae’s skeletons is essentially a fine form of silica.
 This enters the ant’s exoskeleton mechanically disabling its body leading to a rapid death.